-(2) The Program Manager develops the budget requirement based on the activities required to successfully deliver the program's objective(s) and provides the supporting justification documentation to the Proponent.
+(3) The Program Manager develops the budget requirement based on the activities required to successfully deliver the program's objective(s) and provides the supporting justification documentation to the Proponent.
 The Program Manager, Proponent and Champion determine the recommended budget request and that amount is input by the Program Manager into an overarching work package in CW-IFD, which includes a description of proposed activities, budget, and schedule.

-I-2-15.
+I-2-19.
 Planning Assistance to States (PAS).

-a.
+- a.
 Program Objective.
-The PAS program is carried out as described in Appendix G,

-ER 1105-2- 100, Planning Guidance Notebook, per the provisions of Section 22 of the WRDA 1974, as amended.
+The PAS program is carried out as described in Appendix G, ER 1105-2- 100, Planning Guidance Notebook, per the provisions of Section 22 of the WRDA 1974, as amended.
 This public law (42 U.S.C.
 1962d-16) authorizes the Chief of Engineers to cooperate with States, groups of States, regional coalitions of government bodies, Commonwealths, Territories, non-Federal interests working with States, Indian tribes and Indian Tribal organizations in preparation of comprehensive water resources plan(s) for development, utilization and conservation of the water and related resources of drainage basins, watersheds or ecosystems, including plans to comprehensively address water resource challenges.
 The public law also authorizes the Chief of Engineers to cooperate with governmental agencies and non-Federal interests in providing technical assistance related to management of water resources and related land resources development identified in State water resources management documentation.
-Assistance is provided subject to requirements of the law.
+Assistance is provided subject to requirements of the law. - b.

-b.
 Planning assistance should be coordinated and scheduled to ensure the continuation and completion of ongoing work and the timely initiation of new work.
-Funds issued for this program will follow the performance-based process described for Special Investigations in para.
-I-2-25.

-c.
+Funds for this program will be issued provision of an executed PAS letter of agreement and required documentation to the HQ Program Manager through the MSC Program Manager.
+New projects may be initiated on a rolling basis throughout the year with coordination through the MSC to the HQ Program Manager. - c.
 It is important to adhere to the Program Code nomenclature where individual studies have individual program codes and coordination activities use the program code of 190007.

-d.
+- d.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.

-(1) Parent AMSCO: 190007, multiple child AMSCOs, CCS: 186
+The following data attributes and process should be used for this RI program. - (1) Parent AMSCO: 190007, multiple child AMSCOs

-(2) The HQ PAS Program Manager develops the budget requirement based on the activities required to successfully deliver the program's objective(s) enters the work package in CW-IFD, provides the supporting justification documentation to the Proponent and develops Allocation Plan(s).
+(3) The HQ PAS Program Manager develops the budget requirement based on the activities required to successfully deliver the program's objective(s) enters the work package in CW-IFD, provides the supporting justification documentation to the Proponent and develops Allocation Plan(s).
 The budget and Allocation Plan(s) will be a function of program performance, program need, and Congressional intent.
 The Program Manager, Proponent and Champion determine the recommended budget request and that allocation amount is managed by the HQ and MSC Program Managers.

-I-2-16.
+I-2-20.
 Planning Support Program.

-a.
+- a.
 Program Objective.
 The Planning Support Program funds three vital elements of the Planning Program.
 1) Planning modernization is focused on delivery, implementation, training, and policy guidance/development of the planning portfolio.
 2) Planning Associates Program is a master level training and leadership program designed to ensure that planners have the education to tackle the nation's planning challenges, by increasing competencies and leadership skills.
-3) Planning Centers of Expertise (PCX) provide direct support and oversee the review process including development of review guides, training modules, model certification and the development of new guidance.
+3) Planning Centers of Expertise (PCX) provide direct support and oversee the review process including development of review guides, training modules, model certification and the development of new guidance. - b.

-b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.
+The following data attributes and process should be used for this RI program. - (1) Programmatic AMSCO: 151558